Frequently asked questions

 Distribution platforms like Taobao and Pinduoduo primarily represent price-sensitive customers.
 Low price is king, and while pricier items will also sell, this generally requires a large effort, unless your brand has achieved a wide recognition in China already.

-Generally, when offering a foreign quality product you do not necessarily need to position yourself on price point.
+However (and in general terms), when offering a foreign quality product you do not necessarily need to position yourself on price point.
 Numerous segments will buy pricier items if they perceive it value-for-money.

 The hiring and managing of local employees can be a straightforward as well as highly complex affair, subject to the role in question.
 For general employees such as sales or HR it often makes sense to hire someone with experience from your industry.